-12. (1) Having consulted with the Chief Executive Officer of the Courts Service, the President of the Court may, from time to time, by Practice Direction, authorise (including on a temporary or trial basis) the use of digital delivery by or in respect of any:

-- category or class of proceedings or of applications within proceedings, either in any specified circuit or county or generally; - (ii) category or class of documents, either in any specified circuit or county or generally; - (iii) category or class of parties, legal representatives, and/or other persons interested in proceedings (in this rule a "court user"), either in any specified circuit or county or generally.

-(2) Unless otherwise expressly provided in such Practice Direction where the use of digital delivery is authorised in accordance with sub-rule (1), such delivery will be an alternative to any other method by which such document could be filed, lodged, issued, or transmitted by or to the party or person concerned.

-(3) A network operated for the purposes of digital delivery is, for the purposes of the delivery of any court document or document to any proper officer, deemed to be operational only during the hours during which the Office is open to the public.

-(4) Any period when a network operated for the purposes of digital delivery is inoperative will be treated, for the purposes of Order 67, rule 12, as a period during which the Office is closed.
+- 12. (1) Having consulted with the Chief Executive Officer of the Courts Service, the President of the Court may, from time to time, by Practice Direction, authorise (including on a temporary or trial basis) the use of digital delivery by or in respect of any: - (i) category or class of proceedings or of applications within proceedings, either in any specified court district or districts (and/or court area or areas) or generally; - (ii) category or class of documents, either in any specified court district or districts (and/or court area or areas) or generally; - (iii) category or class of parties, legal representatives, and/or other persons interested in proceedings (in this rule a "court user"), either in any specified court district or districts (and/or court area or areas) or generally. - (2) Unless otherwise expressly provided in such Practice Direction, where the use of digital delivery is authorised in accordance with sub-rule (1), such delivery will be an alternative to any other method by which such document could be filed, lodged, issued, or transmitted by or to the party or person concerned. - (3) A network operated for the purposes of digital delivery is, for the purposes of the delivery of any court document or document to any Clerk, deemed to be operational only during the hours during which the public office at which the Clerk conducts business is open to the public. - (4) Any period when a network operated for the purposes of digital delivery is inoperative will be treated, for the purposes of Order 12, rule 4B, as a period during which the public office at which the Clerk conducts business is closed.